stuartpet/CV/README.md

 b2e technologies (part of SBC Systems) is a SaaS company specialising in technology to help manage employee benefit plans.

 * Senior Business Development Manager (London)
-Working closely with the Director of Consulting and Client Relations with sole responsible for building the b2e brand and taking the new platform (Rewarder) to market via Corporate Advisors, Employee Benefits Consultants, HR Platforms and Benefit Providers.
+Sole responsibility for building the b2e brand and taking the new platform (Rewarder) to market via Corporate Advisors, Employee Benefits Consultants, HR Platforms and Benefit Providers.

 ---